 Most people choose to purchase a Tower Wiring Kit along with the Tower Kit.
 The Tower Wiring Kit consists of the down-tower armored cable, connectors and fasteners, a fused disconnect switch that mounts to the tower, and a surge arrestor.
 Specific packing lists are provided with each shipment.
-An example of the anticipated packing list is included in this chapter.
 All major items should be properly inspected before delivery is accepted.